AndrewPoppe/REDCap-PRO/README.md

 ### Translation / Multi-Language Management

-**REDCapPRO** has full multi-language support across every page of the module — participant-facing pages, project staff pages, and the Control Center.
-All text is driven by `.ini` translation files and can be customized at both the system and project level.
-Participants can switch languages on the fly from any participant-facing page, and their choice persists across sessions.
+**REDCapPRO** has full multi-language support across every page of the module — participant-facing pages, project-level pages, and the Control Center pages.
+All text is driven by `.ini` translation files or `.json` files and can be customized at both the system and project level.
+Participants and users can switch languages on the fly from any enabled language, and their choice persists across sessions.

 #### Built-In Languages